vippsas/vipps-woocommerce/README.txt

 * Fixed: Fixed a conflict that prevented Vipps MobilePay from working in Klarna if Vipps MobilePay Recurring and Vipps MobilePay Checkout were installed at the same time.

 = 1.14.5 =
-* Fixed: You can now swap gateway to Vipps/MobilePay Recurring Payments from a subscription again.
+* Fixed: You can now swap gateway to Vipps/MobilePay recurring payments from a subscription again.

 = 1.14.4 =
 * Fixed: You can now pay for failed renewal orders.
 It will cancel the old agreement and substitute it with a new one.